llKieferll-zz/repofinder/README.md

 - Lack of time completely cut down any kind of unit testing.

 - Fun challenge but I'm sure I would feel and perform better if it wasn't for the time constraint.

+- Intended to, after finishing the functionalities, make them all REST, with everything being based on the URLs themselves.
+Will probably do that later on even after the challenge is over.
+I simply feel bothered when leaving something incomplete.